ayushmam81-ui/Web-Application-Security-Portfolio/README.md

 ## 5. Cross-Site Scripting (XSS) Proficiency

-* **Theoretical Foundations:** XSS is a critical web security vulnerability that enables attackers to inject malicious JavaScript into websites viewed by other users[cite: 1].
+* **Theoretical Foundations:** XSS is a critical web security vulnerability that enables attackers to inject malicious JavaScript into websites viewed by other users.
     * **Primary Vectors:**
-        * **Reflected XSS:** The malicious script originates from the current HTTP request[cite: 1].
+        * **Reflected XSS:** The malicious script originates from the current HTTP request.
-        * **Stored XSS:** The script is persisted within the website's database and served to users upon page load[cite: 1].
+        * **Stored XSS:** The script is persisted within the website's database and served to users upon page load.
-        * **DOM-based XSS:** The vulnerability exists entirely within the client-side code structure[cite: 1].
+        * **DOM-based XSS:** The vulnerability exists entirely within the client-side code structure.
-    * **Verification Mechanics:** While `alert()` was historically used to prove XSS, modern browser security (e.g., in Chrome) now often requires the `print()` function to bypass restrictions in specific contexts like iframes[cite: 1].
+    * **Verification Mechanics:** While `alert()` was historically used to prove XSS, modern browser security (e.g., in Chrome) now often requires the `print()` function to bypass restrictions in specific contexts like iframes.
-    * **Impact:** Exploitation allows attackers to bypass security restrictions like the same-origin policy, masquerade as victim users, steal sensitive session data, or perform unauthorized actions on behalf of the user[cite: 1].
+    * **Impact:** Exploitation allows attackers to bypass security restrictions like the same-origin policy, masquerade as victim users, steal sensitive session data, or perform unauthorized actions on behalf of the user.

 ### Practical Lab Assessments